-Gets some perspective to all aspects of moving to and living in Los Angeles.
-This guide will help you prepare for everything the City of Angels throws at you—from its varied employment opportunities to its infamous traffic.
+Gain some perspective into all aspects of moving to Los Angeles.
+Our Los Angeles moving guide will help you prepare for everything the City of Angels throws at you — from its varied employment opportunities to its infamous traffic.

 Los Angeles, nicknamed the City of Angels, is known as one of the most ethnically diverse cities in the United States.
-People of all cultures across the globe will find it a welcoming new city to call home, whether you’re moving to or moving in Los Angeles.
+No matter what your cultural background, you’ll find it a welcoming city to call home, whether you’re moving to or moving in Los Angeles.

-- Moving to Los Angeles during the fall or winter can reduce your moving costs (especially rates for moving truck rental or hiring professional movers) because it's considered the moving off-season.
+Making your Los Angeles move during the fall or winter can reduce your moving costs—especially rates for moving truck rental or hiring professional movers—since it's considered the moving off-season.
 Also, weekend rates tend to be the highest.
 Some other things to consider before making your move to Los Angeles, California:

-- If you are moving to Hollywood, Westwood or Beverly Hills, make sure you choose a date that doesn't coincide with a movie premiere or award ceremony, as many roads will be blocked.
+- If you are considering Los Angeles—moving to Hollywood, Westwood or Beverly Hills—make sure you choose a date that doesn't coincide with a movie premiere or awards ceremony, as many roads will be blocked.
 Some events, such as the Golden Globes, typically take place at the Beverly Hilton in Beverly Hills.
 On Oscar day, traffic worsens throughout Los Angeles, and multiple roads shut down in Hollywood.
 Check LA.com for a schedule of events.

 - Traffic can get pretty bad in Los Angeles, especially on the major freeways (405, 101, 5 and 110, to name a few), and is worst during rush hour.
 Follow the Los Angeles traffic report prior to moving to LA to determine which time is best to get on the road.
 Also keep in mind that traffic is at an all-time high on Fridays, so it’s definitely not a good day of the week for moving!

 - As with any move, make sure to change your address online.
 It's cost-efficient, easy to do, and will give you peace of mind that your mail will make it to your new home by the time you move in.
 You'll also receive coupons for businesses in your new neighborhood after changing your address with USPS.

 - If you explore the city before moving to LA, always read the parking signs.
-Almost every single street in Los Angeles has multiple parking signs that indicate parking restrictions on specific days and times.
+Almost every single street in Los Angeles, CA, has multiple parking signs that indicate parking restrictions on specific days and times.

 - Keep a stash of quarters in your car for parking meters.

-If you're relocating for LA jobs, congratulations!
+If you're relocating to Los Angeles for a new job, congratulations!
 Consider narrowing your apartment/home search to areas close to your office.
 If you decide to live more than five miles from your office, you could end up in the thick of rush hour traffic, adding hours onto your workday.

 Getting around in Los Angeles is challenging; most "Los Angelinos" have accepted gridlock traffic as a part of the LA lifestyle.
 Being that LA is a large city that continues to expand and change, road construction has become a regular occurrence that disrupts traffic flow, both on major highways as well as suburban neighborhoods.
 LA is quite expansive, and isn't easy to get around on foot, which is why most residents drive.

-On a positive note, the Los Angeles Metro and city bus services are topnotch, and will get you where you need to go.
-Immediately after moving to Los Angeles, you'll find it's a difficult city to navigate, but after living there for a year or so you'll get the hang of which freeways to avoid (the 405!), and which service street routes to take in lieu of the freeway.
+On a positive note, the Los Angeles Metro and city bus services are top-notch, and will get you where you need to go.
+Immediately after moving, Los Angeles, CA, may be frustrating, but you'll quickly figure out which freeways to avoid (the 405!), and which service street routes to take in lieu of the freeway.

 For long-distance trips, you'll have easy access to air transportation in Los Angeles.